-The start of this unwanted emotion was when I got a miscarriage.
+The start of this depressive emotion was after I got a miscarriage.
 Everything was fine back then, and I was so happy to get pregnant that I focus solely on taking care of myself and my baby.
-As much as I know, I visited my regular checkups, and I didn’t miss any of them.
-I also made sure to take whatever vitamins the doctor requires, and I also pay close attention to what I eat.
-Overall, I managed to do everything right according to what experts suggest.

-Fast forward to the result after the doctor’s examination; they told me that the reason for my miscarriage was abnormal chromosomes.
-Seriously, it wasn’t the thing I expected, but it somehow validated every inch of my doubts and fears.
+Fast forward to the result after a doctor’s examination; they told me that the reason for my miscarriage was abnormal chromosomes.
+Seriously, it wasn’t the thing I expected (and this heightened my depression after a miscarriage), but it somehow validated every inch of my doubts and fears.
 The doctors said that the baby inside my womb got damaged because the fetus stopped developing.
-Unfortunately, there is no way to prevent chromosome problems from happening.
+Indeed, I am a living example that depression after a miscarriage exists.

-That led me into a roller coaster of emotions.
+My depression after my miscarriage led me into a roller coaster of emotions.
 I felt that I was cheated with.
-I thought that all my efforts and sacrifices were useless because the child inside my womb would give up on me at the end of the day.
+I thought that all my efforts and sacrifices were useless because the child inside my womb would give up on me at the end of a supposedly nice day.
 I was not too fond of the idea that my body or whatever is in it failed me.
-I felt extremely devastated at that moment, but I did not cry.
-I was brave enough to handle the situation, and I accepted that the baby was already gone.
+I felt extremely depressed at that moment, but I did not cry.
+I was brave enough to handle such a situation, and I accepted that the baby was already gone.

 The Agonizing Emotional And Mental Suffering

 Just like any other day, I continued to do my stuff.
 I prepared my mindset to get through whatever life may bring.
-But as days went by, I felt genuinely lonely, scared, and hopeless.
-My miscarriage was hunting me, and I couldn’t seem to focus on what was in front of me.
-I got dragged down with so much hate and pain that I never knew where the hell came from.
+But as days went by, I felt genuinely lonely, scared, and depressed.
+A miscarriage haunted me, and I couldn’t seem to focus on what was in front of me.
 I was hurting, but I couldn’t tell where it hurts.
 I was constantly finding myself crying over nothing, and I could not recognize my actions anymore.
-I began to lose control over myself, and I became so down and depressed.
+That was when my depression after a miscarriage began.

-My miscarriage was an unexpected thing that I never thought I would have to deal with for a long and exhausting period.
-I might not be okay right now, but I know what I am currently enduring was valid.
+My miscarriage was an unexpected thing that I never thought I would have to deal with for a long and depressive period.
+I might not be okay right now, but I know the depression I’m enduring after a miscarriage is valid.